0xmrsecurity/Public_Poc/D-TALE__RCE/README.md

 ### Python Script
 > [!WARNING]
 > To demonstrate this CVE.
 I wrote a pythons script that will do a Arbitrary Code Injection in the web-portal.
+Required admin portal....

 # Profe of Concept
 ```bash